matsan000/SimPrinter/README.md

 than your PC's (matters if you fly with time acceleration).
 The footer shows all four live, "N/A" until each one actually happens.
-Hit "Print OOOI Summary" any time after landing to print whatever's known so far, or flip on "Automatically print an OOOI report on engine shutdown" in Settings to have it print itself once both engines shut down - it waits 5 seconds on the ground before confirming a landing, so a touch-and-go doesn't print one every circuit.
+Hit "Print OOOI Summary" any time after landing to print whatever's known so far, or flip on "Automatically print an OOOI report on engine shutdown" in Settings to have it print itself once both engines shut down

 And a "Print Text" box for pasting in anything else, like a takeoff performance report copied out of SimBrief's calculator, since that data isn't exposed through any API - or